 Several different job costing solutions exist to meet the varying needs of construction companies.
 Be sure to choose a solution that can integrate with your existing workflow or offers industry-specific functionality that’s right for your business.

-Custom Homebuilders’ Solutions, a software suite designed for home builders to streamline their business operations.
-Combined with accounts payable and accounts receivable, cash control, payroll, and scheduling functionality, Custom Homebuilder’s Solutions makes it possible to assign cost codes and items to cost centers, track all cost types, manage job stages and scheduling, and accurately estimate job budgets.
+Features include accounts payable and accounts receivable, cash control, payroll, and scheduling functionality.
+Custom Homebuilder’s Solutions makes it possible to assign cost codes and items to cost centers, track all cost types, manage job stages and scheduling, and accurately estimate job budgets.
 It’s an ideal fit for home builders looking for a comprehensive, all-in-one solution.

 A common pain point buyers encounter when choosing job costing software is the challenge of seamlessly migrating from legacy technology to a modern software solution.
 Many older systems use obsolete programming languages or databases, making it difficult export data or integrate with modern solutions.
 For businesses that need access to historical data, it’s important to find a solution that will make upgrading as painless as possible.